Emilv2/RCOSO_TRNG/README.md

 # TRNG

-This is a reference implementation for the Reconfigurable COherent Sampling ring Oscillator based True Random Number Generator.
+This is a reference implementation for the Reconfigurable COherent Sampling ring Oscillator based True Random Number Generator, based on the [COSO TRNG](https://github.com/KULeuven-COSIC/COSO-TRNG) by Peetermans et al.

 ## Running